staleks/conference-papers/ai_ml/meta-data/en/meta-data.md

 # Meta data about presentation

-## Presentation title: "How I beat The Lady Luck?"
+## Presentation title: "Simplifying AI Complexity: Unmasking the conspiracy!"

-Subtitle: Why software developers need side project(s)?
+Subtitle: Gentle introduction to Generative AI for all to understand and empower

 <hr>